 If you’re looking for a low-sugar alternative, ChocZero white chocolate chips are a great option.

 All of the ingredients can be combined directly in a microwave safe bowl.
 Microwave on high in 30 second increments, stirring in between.
 Microwaving for longer periods of time, or for too long will result in burnt chocolate that becomes grainy and difficult to work with.
 The ingredients will continue to melt outside of the microwave as you stir them so it is best to simply stir until melted once only small lumps remain.

-Can I add peanuts for a crunch peanut butter fudge?
+Can I add peanuts for a crunchy peanut butter fudge?

-PRO TIPS: It’s absolutely vital to use sweetened condensed milk to create perfectly smooth fudge.
+It’s absolutely vital to use sweetened condensed milk to create perfectly smooth fudge.
 It works every single time and provides the perfect level of sweetness.
-Use a high quality white chocolate in this recipe for best results as well.

 Watch the video below where Rachel will walk you through every step of this recipe.
 Sometimes it helps to have a visual, and we’ve always got you covered with our cooking show.
 You can find the complete collection of recipes on YouTube, Facebook Watch, or our Facebook Page, or right here on our website with their corresponding recipes.